CelsoAntunes/flashcards-app/docs/flashcards-dev-roadmap.md

 - [ ] Use `.dockerignore` to clean up builds
 - [ ] Explore multi-stage Docker builds for smaller image sizes
 - [ ] (Optional) Use semantic versioning with Git tags + CI workflows

----

-## 🧭 Your Next Step:
-Start **Phase 1** by writing a simple **failing test** that targets a core logic component (e.g., card creation or fetching).
-Build the feature to make the test pass, then refactor.

-With each phase, aim to:
-- Write tests first (TDD mindset)
-- Automate everything through CI
-- Keep improving clarity and deployment readiness

----

-Let me know if you'd like to generate any of the phase detail files or expand on one now!